-Grease an 11X9 inch mould with one tablespoon of oil using a paper towel, then sprinkle to coat with two tablespoons of sugar; set aside.
+Grease a 13X9 inch mould with one tablespoon of oil using a paper towel, then sprinkle to coat with two tablespoons of sugar; set aside.
 Preheat oven to 350°F (180°C).
 Place dry ingredients (flour, sugar, cocoa powder, baking powder and baking soda) in a large bowl, and mix together with a mixer at low speed, bringing ingredients to the centre of the bowl with a spatula (photo below, left).
 In a separate container, mix milk, vanilla and coffee and add to the dry ingredients (photo below, right):

 Pour in vegetable oil (photo below, left), then increase speed to high and mix, scraping down the sides of the bowl with a spatula.
 After two minutes, add eggs (photo below right):

 Continue mixing at high speed for another two minutes.
 Pour batter into prepared mould, and bake in the oven for 40 to 45 minutes, testing with a toothpick, to come out clean after inserting in the centre of the cake.
 Remove from the oven and allow to cool down.

 Meanwhile, melt six ounces of the chocolate in a bowl over a pan with boiling water, or put them in a bowl in the microwave oven at high for intervals of twenty seconds, until soft.
 Allow to cool down and reserve; in a separate bowl, dissolve coffee crystals in the cream, and reserve.
 Place butter in a large bowl and beat with a mixer at high speed until smooth and fluffy.
 Add one cup of powdered sugar; continue mixing until sugar is incorporated, then add melted chocolate:

 Add the rest of the powdered sugar, alternating with the reserved coffee and cream mix.
 Continue mixing at high speed, until creamy and uniform.
 Reserve.